Conversation about Having Racial Conversation Together

 Guy Brings His White Girl To Barbershop In Harlem Hated On By Black Hairdresser

 I remember when Pres.
 Barack Obama was debating on running for the office of president.
-Several of my friends and I had racial conversation about what impact on America having a president that only half white might facilitate.
+Several of my friends and I had a racial conversation about what impact on America having a president that only half-white might facilitate.
 I remember some of my associates raising the concern that if Obama did get elected, many white people would think that this proves there is no longer racial discrimination in America.
-I am afraid our concerns were valid, people now use the line, “How can you say there’s racial discrimination in America?
+I am afraid our concerns were valid; people now use the line, “How can you say there’s racial discrimination in America?
 We have a black president.”
 Of course, we know that this perspective is both silly and inaccurate.
-It is sad that people who are prejudice will latch on to anything they can find to prove their place.
-Anyone who works in social services, counseling or social work can offer statistics on how affirmative action has benefited middle class white women more than people of color.
-That does not mean that people of color have not benefited, they have, but not as much as we had hoped and not as much as middle-class white women.
+Sadly, prejudiced people will latch on to anything they can find to prove their place.
+Anyone who works in social services, counseling, or social work can offer statistics on how affirmative action has benefited middle-class white women more than people of color.
+That does not mean that people of color have not benefited; they have, but not as much as we had hoped and not as much as middle-class white women.

 Time for Conversation about Having Racial Conversation Together - i am not racial and culture stereotypes

 People have become so nervous in situations where racial conversation is the topic.
-We moved from an era about people not knowing how to talk without offending others to an era where people know how to talk without offending others that don’t know how to be honest in racial conversations.
+We moved from an era of people not knowing how to talk without offending others to an era where people know how to talk without offending others who don’t know how to be honest in racial conversations.
 I have never been a big supporter of political correctness.
-I am a very large supporter of honesty that includes respect and integrity.
-Say what you mean and mean what you say, just do it in a way that respects those who you are speaking about or with.
-When I’m facilitating trainings on race and culture I tend to focus more on issues of respect and integrity, than what words are okay to say and what words are not okay to say.
+I am a very large supporter of honesty, which includes respect and integrity.
+Say what you mean and mean what you say, and do it in a way that respects those you are speaking about or with.
+When I’m facilitating training on race and culture, I tend to focus more on issues of respect and integrity than on what words are okay to say and what words are not okay to say.

 Racial Conversation with Kids

-It’s time we learn how to have racial conversation without tiptoeing around but still respect each other and ourselves.
-We’ve grown to distrust each other so much, this saddens me.
-One of the many benefits of living in Asia is hearing their perspectives on race which they have learned from American TV and movies.
-Quite truthfully, it’s embarrassing what they have learned through our media.
-It is no wonder that people who do not enjoy racial and cultural privileges of Christian and white people experience such intense and relentless challenges to succeed and feel good about themselves.
-How many times can one here that you are stupid, ugly, worthless and a criminal before you start to believe it?
+It’s time we learn how to have a racial conversation without tiptoeing around but still respect each other and ourselves.
+We’ve grown to distrust each other so much; this saddens me.
+One of the many benefits of living in Asia is hearing their perspectives on race, which they have learned from American TV and movies.
+Quite truthfully, what they have learned through our media is embarrassing.
+It is no wonder that people who do not enjoy the racial and cultural privileges of Christian and white people experience such intense and relentless challenges to succeed and feel good about themselves.
+How many times can one hear that you are stupid, ugly, worthless, and a criminal before you start to believe it?

 Moving The Racial Conversation Forward

-At some point we as a people need to learn how to have positive racial conversation, we need to learn how to move the racial conversation forward.
-What are your ideas on creating positive racial conversation?
+At some point, we as a people need to learn how to have positive racial conversations and move them forward.
+What are your ideas on creating positive racial conversations?
 What are your experiences with racial conversations?

 Time for Conversation about Having Racial Conversation Together - connection-confection-world-peace-in-our-hands